bjvanbemmel/jlpt-notify/README.md

 You'd have to export the variables yourself, or include some way for the program to load an environment file by itself.

 ## Contribute
-- For bug reports, please write an [issue](https://github.com/bjvanbemmel/jlpt-notify/issues/new).
+- For bug reports and suggestions, please write an [issue](https://github.com/bjvanbemmel/jlpt-notify/issues/new).
 - Want to add a new feature or improve an existing one?
-Fork the repository and create a [Pull Request](https://github.com/bjvanbemmel/jlpt-notify/compare).
+Fork the repository and create a [pull request](https://github.com/bjvanbemmel/jlpt-notify/compare).

 ## References and resources
 - [JLPT Leiden website](https://www.jlpt-leiden.nl/)